RamizUnal/JotformFrontendHackathon-20.04.2025/README.md

 - **Name**: [Ramiz Arda Ünal]

 ## Project Description
-This is a basic e commerce website implementation that gets its data from the API provided.
+This is a basic e-commerce website implementation that gets its data from the API provided.

 Some core implementations: